OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 Company Overview and Background

-Vidyard is another powerful OTT CMS that offers tools that are specifically designed for business use.
+Vidyard is another powerful OTT CMS that offers tools specifically designed for business use.

-This video management platform is geared towards marketing and sales.
-Its specific purpose is managing content that is designed for turning viewers into customers.
+This video management platform is geared toward marketing and sales.
+Its specific purpose is managing content designed to turn viewers into customers.
 The Vidyard platform includes tools to improve audience reach and viewer engagement so broadcasters can use it to generate qualified leads.

 Key Features